 - sign language

 All babies go through a series of screening tests soon after birth, regardless of how early or late they’re born.
-However, these tests are especially important for premature babies because they’re more likely to experience complications.
-Your doctor might be able to detect problems right away and to provide some specific recommendations for short-term and long-term care.
+However, these tests are especially important for premature babies, since they’re more likely to experience complications.
+A doctor might be able to detect problems right away and provide specific recommendations for short- and long-term care.

 The risk for eye and ear problems varies significantly among premature babies.
 The earlier a baby is born, the more likely they are to have these issues.
-Early detection is critical for resolving vision and hearing impairment.
-It’s important never to disregard these concerns because some issues can get worse over time.
-While treatments also vary in how successful they are, early intervention can resolve most eye and ear problems.
+Early detection is critical, especially since some issues can get worse over time.
+While success rates for treatments may vary, early intervention can resolve most eye and ear problems.